Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     In many mods we're unnecessarily losing out on Disk Space and Load Times.<br/>
     I want to do better.

+!!! note "Note: My plans are to build this as part of my [Reloaded3] modding framework project."

+    It would use Reloaded3's own mod loader and be loaded like any other standard mod as part of a unified ecosystem.
+    Therefore, you might not see it till 2028, or similar.

+    Could make standalone if there's demand for it at that point, it's just that I want to start with a strong base/foundation.

+    *Below are examples of existing cases in the modding ecosystem of why technology like this is needed.*

 #### Nexus Mods App: Improving Disk Space

 !!! info "In the Nexus Mods App, we store 2 copies of every file that is applied (active)"

+    And with this sort of technology, we could avoid that.

 When we download mods in the App, each mod goes through the following steps: